robcambridge/aus-gdp-nowcast/README.md

 ## The importance of the point-in-time system

 The informational edge comes from monthly data arriving before GDP does.
-That edge is only real if the backtest respects **when each number was actually published**.
+That edge is only real if the backtest respects when each number was actually published.
 Every observation carries an `available_from` date, and snapshots are built by filtering on it, so look-ahead bias is structurally impossible rather than something to remember.
 Publication lags are conservative upper bounds verified against the ABS release calendar; each lag records the observed